cnmetzi/nlp_examples/README.md

 ## Getting Started

-Copy the notebook to your own computer and change the inputs in the user-defined parameters block
+Copy the notebook to your own computer and change the inputs in the user-entered parameters block

 ### Prerequisites